Coldmc33/vape-V3.0.6-ForMiniblox/README.md

 # vape-V3.0.6
 This Is 7GrandDad's/DataM0del's Script everything goes to them! :D

-THERE IS NOW A NEW VERSION 3.06!

-look on codeberg.org

-however, vector added old ac back -_-
+vector added old ac back -_-

-scaffold - <2 cps and it works (dont sprint)
+still a couple of bugs.